-The Smart Prague 2030 Action Plan follows the conception of Smart Prague till the year 2030 which originated in 2017 and was sanctioned by the resolution of Prague City Assembly nr.
-29/59 on 14.
-9. 2017.
+The Smart Prague 2030 action plan follows the Smart Prague concept until 2030, which was established in June 2017 and was approved by a resolution of the Prague City Council No. 29/59 on September 14, 2017.

 The Smart Prague 2030 conception founded key areas with respective thematic spheres which define basic requirements for implemented projects.
 These cannot however fully cover the need for determining short-term and medium-term targets for the realized projects.